Rental Electric Scooter Accident Lawyer in DC

 E-scooter riders are not required to carry insurance.
-While the large rental companies under which they ride must carry liability insurance to cover the companies’ negligence, these polices do not cover the riders and riders are not guaranteed coverage.
-In fact, , the digital rental agreement that riders are required to sign generally relieves the companies of liability.
-Still, one can recover against the e-scooter rental companies and their insurance companies, if the e-scooter company is found negligent, such as failing to safely maintain their scooters.
+While the large rental companies under which they ride must carry liability insurance to cover the companies’ negligence, these policies do not cover the riders, and riders are not guaranteed coverage.
+In fact, the digital rental agreement that riders are required to sign generally relieves the companies of liability.
+Still, one can recover against the e-scooter rental companies and their insurance companies if the e-scooter company is found negligent, such as failing to safely maintain their scooters.

 The largest scooter companies, Bird and Lime, offer versions of liability coverage.
 Bird insures riders for losses resulting from faulty Bird scooters.
 At the same time, Lime provides $1 million in liability coverage for “covered claims,” noting that every claim is different, and no claim can be deemed covered before a complete investigation is conducted.
 This type of insurance does not cover the rider who happens to cause an accident as a result of his or her own fault or negligence.

-Before you decide to rent or ride a scooter, you should understand the insurance implications and know whether you are covered by the following types of policies.
+Before you decide to rent or ride a scooter, you should understand the insurance implications and know whether the following types of policies cover you.

 Personal or Private Health Insurance